 or

-WG Bagel w/Butter or Cream Cheese (V)
+WG Bagel w/ Butter/Cream Cheese

-8 oz.
-Low Fat Milk
+8 Ounce Low Fat Milk

-WG Cheese or Pepperoni Pizza
+Cheese or Pepperoni Pizza

 Tossed Salad